Warning

 self.output_exceptions = output_exceptions

-DEFAULT_NUM_OUTPUTS: Optional[int] = None
+DEFAULT_NUM_OUTPUTS: int | None = None

-DEFAULT_OUTPUT_COLLECTIONS: List[TestSourceTestOutputColllection] = []
+DEFAULT_OUTPUT_COLLECTIONS: list[TestSourceTestOutputColllection] = []

 DEFAULT_REQUIRED_FILES: RequiredFilesT = []